Bordentown Regional High School: Athletics

 The Bordentown Regional High School Scotties compete in the Burlington County Scholastic League, which is comprised of public and private high schools covering Burlington, Mercer and Ocean counties in Central Jersey, operating under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 542 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group II Central for most athletic competition purposes.
-The football team competes in the Freedom Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2022–2024.
+The football team competes in the Freedom Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 The school participates as the host school / lead agency for a joint wrestling team with Florence Township Memorial High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

-The 1978 baseball team finished the season with a 16-6 record after winning the Group I state championship in 1978, defeating Chatham Borough High School by a score of 6-4 in the playoff finals at Mercer County Park.
+The baseball team won the Group II South state sectional title in 1960 and the Group I South title in 1961.
+The 1978 team finished the season with a 16-6 record after winning the Group I state championship, defeating Chatham Borough High School by a score of 6-4 in the playoff finals at Mercer County Park.

 The boys soccer team won the Group I state title in 1986, defeating Chatham Township High School by a score of 2-1 in double overtime in the finals of the playoff tournament at Trenton State College.

-The boys track team won the spring track state championship in Group I in 2001.
+The boys track team won the spring / outdoor track state championship in Group I in 2001.

 The boys' basketball team won the 2006 Central Jersey Group I state sectional title, edging Metuchen High School by a score of 75-73 in the tournament final.

 The girls' softball team made it to the 2006 Central Jersey Group I tournament as the number 1 seed, defeating Middlesex High School 2-0 in the first round and Metuchen High School by a score of 10-0 in the second round, before losing to New Egypt High School by a score of 3-2 in the tournament final.

 The boys' bowling team in the 2004-05 year were the 2005 Freedom Division champions, 2005 Burlington County Scholastic League champions and took second place in the NJSIAA team tournament, just 29 pins behind state champion Carteret High School, which had a pinfall of 2,988.

 The girls' bowling team won the Group I state championship four times in a span of five years, taking the title in 2007, 2008, 2010 and 2011.
 The program's four state titles are ranked sixth in the state.

 The girls' soccer team won the state sectional tournament but lost in the state tournament finals in Group I in 1986, 1987 and 1991 and in Group II in 2012.